-Theorem 8.16.
+Theorem 23.16.
 Every game has a mixed Nash Equilibrium.

 - The Nash Equilibrium of this game is if both players choose each strategy with probability 1/3.
 The expected payoff is 0. - Any strategy (or mix of them) is a best response to a player choosing each strategy with probability 1/3. - In a pure Nash Equilibrium, the strategies are chosen deterministically.
-Rock-Paper-Scissors does not have a pure Nash Equilibrium. - Unfortunately, game theory does not always model problems accurately.
+Rock-Paper-Scissors does not have a pure Nash Equilibrium. - Even though every game has a mixed Nash Equilibrium.
+Sometimes such an equilibrium is computationally difficult to compute.
+One should be cautious about economic assumptions such as "the market will always find the equilibrium". - Unfortunately, game theory does not always model problems accurately.
 Many real world problems are too complex to be captured by a game.
 And as you may know, humans (not only politicians) are often not rational. - In distributed systems, players can be servers, routers, etc. Game theory can tell us whether systems and protocols are prone to selfish behavior.

-8.6 Mechanism Design
+23.6 Mechanism Design